What Is Choline? Brain Boosting Benefits | SANEMD - SANE:MD

 Choline is essential for the proper transportation of fat from the liver to the cells throughout the body.

 Therefore, choline has a liver-cleansing effect that is crucial for health.
 If fat builds up in the liver, it can lead to fatty liver disease, aka nonalcoholic fatty liver disease.
+Some studies suggest that inadequate choline intake may be linked to an increased risk of nonalcoholic fatty liver disease (NAFLD).

 And guess what?